Multi-Agency Risk Management (MARM)

 2. if not emergency, referrer contacts Care Connect

-3. Care Connect record concern and forward to SPA
+3. Care Connect record concern and forward to the Single Point of Access (SPA) team to triage.

-4. SPA decide concern meets threshold for MARM
+4. SPA decide if concern meets the threshold for MARM

 5. MARM process is initiated